TommasoBer/Sport-Images-Classification-CNN-Continual-Learning/README.md

 Libraries: Tensorflow-keras

-The project has been developed in the context of 'Neural Netwoks for Data Science' course held by prof. Simone Scardapane @SapienzaUniversity of Rome.
+The project has been developed in the context of 'Neural Networks for Data Science' course held by prof. Simone Scardapane @SapienzaUniversity of Rome.

 **********************